travis/factual-clojure-driver/README.md

 # Facets

-The <tt>facets</tt> function gives you row counts for Factual tables, grouped by facets of the data.
+The `facets` function gives you row counts for Factual tables, grouped by facets of the data.
 For example, you may want to query all businesses within 1 mile of a location and for a count of those businesses by category:

 ```clojure
 (fact/facets {:table :restaurants-us :select "category" :geo {:$circle {:$center [34.039792 -118.423421] :$meters 1600}}})
 ```

-The argument to facets is a hash-map of query parameters, and must include entries for <tt>:table</tt> and <tt>:select</tt>.
-The value for <tt>:select</tt> must be a comma-delimited String indicating which field(s) to facet, e.g. <tt>"locality,region"</tt>.
+The argument to facets is a hash-map of query parameters, and must include entries for `:table` and `:select`.
+The value for `:select` must be a comma-delimited String indicating which field(s) to facet, e.g. `"locality,region"`.

 Not all fields are configured to return facet counts.
-To determine what fields you can return facets for, use the <tt>schema</tt> function on the relevant table.
+To determine what fields you can return facets for, use the `schema` function on the relevant table.
 The faceted attribute of the returned schema will let you know.

-## Variations of <tt>facets</tt>
+## Variations of `facets`

-For added convenience, the <tt>facets</tt> function supports several other argument variations.
+For added convenience, the `facets` function supports several other argument variations.
 For example, this will work:

 ```clojure
 (facets :us-restaurants "locality")
 ```

-See the docs on <tt>facets</tt> for more details.
+See the docs on `facets` for more details.

-## More <tt>facets</tt> Examples
+## More `facets` Examples

 ```clojure
 ;; Count Starbucks in the US by city and state